dockyard/ember-app_kit-rails/README.md

 ### Generators ###

-Ember Appkit Rails provides the following generators:
+Ember App Kit Rails provides the following generators:

 * `ember:bootstrap`

-  Initializes Ember Appkit Rails into your project by creating the required files (`router.es6`, `ember-app.es6`, and the directory structure).
+  Initializes Ember App Kit Rails into your project by creating the required files (`router.es6`, `ember-app.es6`, and the directory structure).
 Also, removes `turbolinks` from `Gemfile` and `app/views/layouts/application.html.erb`.
   The `app/assets/javascripts/` directory from your app is removed.